-Surge in US gas production, accounting for 45% of the global increase.
+New surge in US gas production, accounting for nearly 60% of the global growth.

 The USA, the largest gas producer, accounted for over half of the 2019 global increase, followed by Russia, Australia, China and Iran.
 US domestic gas production rose by more than 10%, triggered by new developments in shale formations in Texas and in Pennsylvania.
 In addition, new gas and LNG export capacities and a strong demand from the power sector contributed to raise US gas production.